 ENG-672: Full-length Manuscript Workshop with Residency

-The Full-length Manuscript Workshop takes place during an intensive residency.
-Students must complete pre-assignments before attending the residency, including submitting a full-length manuscript by the deadline and reading and commenting on all book-length manuscripts of participants in the Workshop before residency.
-Other student pre-assignments include reading all assigned residency texts and submitting a short review of on the Faculty Book/Script in Common, usually in their major area of concentration.
-Students read Area Books in Common and view films, when required.
-Students also view online required orientation sessions.
-During the residency, ENG672 students present and provide comment on full manuscripts presented in a faculty-led Workshop.
-During residency, students attend required lectures, conferences, and readings.
+The majority of instruction for the Full-length Manuscript Workshop course is presented during the intensive residency; however, the course also requires students to complete significant pre-assignments before arriving at residency, including submitting a full-length manuscript by the deadline and reading and commenting on all book-length manuscripts of participants in the Workshop before residency.
+In addition, students read all other assigned texts, including books and/or scripts in common.
+Students view films, when required.
+Students are also required to view online orientation sessions and/or participate in virtual orientations and introductory curriculum sessions.
+During residency, ENG672 students present and provide comment on full manuscripts presented in a faculty-led Workshop.
+Students also attend required lectures, conferences, and readings and participate in cross-genre and/or interrelatedness-of-the-arts activities.
 Students submit residency reports, a Workshop evaluation, and any other required evaluations.
 This course may be taken only once.
 If a student takes ENG672 as a substitute for ENG642: Advanced Residency II in Creative Writing, the student must also lead a Small Group Discussion.
 If a student takes ENG672 as a substitute for ENG645: MFA Graduation Residency, the student must also fulfill all graduation requirements.
 Students enroll in the 5-hour course if the focal area of ENG672 is full-length prose manuscripts.
 Students enroll in the 3-hour course if the focal area of ENG672 is poetry, screenwriting, playwriting, or picture books, unless as a substitute for the Capstone Residency or Graduation Residency, which require 5 credits.